FreshRSS/FreshRSS/docs/en/developers/05_Release_new_version.md

 ## Publicly announce the release

-When everything's working, it's time to announce the release to the world!
+When everything’sworking, it’s time to announce the release to the world!

 * on GitHub by creating[a new release](https://github.com/FreshRSS/FreshRSS/releases/new)
 * on the freshrss.org blog, at least for stable versions (write the article on[FreshRSS/freshrss.org](https://github.com/FreshRSS/freshrss.org))